2 Kentucky women say they were drugged, raped by Bahamas resort staffers, suspects arrested

 Natalie Neysa Alund is a senior reporter for USA TODAY.
 Reach her at nalund@usatoday.com and follow her on X @nataliealund.

-This article originally appeared on USA TODAY: Amber Shearer and Dongayla Dobson said they were raped in the Bahamas.
+This article originally appeared on USA TODAY: Amber Shearer, Dongayla Dobson said they were raped in the Bahamas